 Use A/B testing to determine what is making your visitors convert and what is failing to convert.
 After you reach statistical significance, stick with the variation that’s getting you more conversions (but continue testing new variations).

 Post-click marketing doesn’t end with post-click landing pages

 Of course, post-click landing pages are a crucial part of post-click marketing.
-However, the post click experience doesn’t end with the click of the post-click landing page’s CTA button.
+However, the post click landing page doesn’t end with the click of the post-click landing page’s CTA button.
 Continue the relationship with your visitors with the help of thank you pages and follow-up emails.

 When you give your visitors an optimized post-click marketing experience, you’re able to convert them easier.
 This results in a higher ROI from your campaigns and a lower cost per acquisition.

 You can create optimized thank you pages easily with Instapage, sign up for an Instapage Enterprise demo today.